fosterbuster/iM871A-USB/README.md

 # iM871A-USB
-.NET Library for communicating with the WiMOD iM871A USB (and the chip).
+.NET Library for communicating with the WiMOD iM871A USB (and the chip) WMBus dongle.

 ## Notice.
 This is a WIP, please do not consider it done.
 If using .NET Core 3 - it should work on a raspberry pi when done.